namespace-ee/react-calendar-timeline/README.md

 }
 ```

+If you use right sidebar, you can pass `right_sidebar` optional property here.

 ### items
 Expects either a vanilla JS array or an immutableJS array, consisting of objects with the following attributes:
 ```